-LAKE TRAIL: Take a two minute walk down to “The Beach” and find some of the best views of the Three Bears mountains.
+LAKE TRAIL: Take a two minute walk down to “The Beach” and find some of the best views of the Three Bears peaks.
 Continue along the well maintained loop for a casual hike with the entire family.

 RAIL TRAIL: Follow this trail to find bits and pieces of Island Lake history!
 Old railway ties and vehicle parts can be seen to those who are looking.
-Viewpoints along the way give a neat perspective of the Three Bears mountains.
+Viewpoints along the way give a neat perspective of the Three Bears peaks.

 BIG WHITE PEAK ROUTE: Adventure seekers, there is no trail.
 You will have to navigate your way through this landscape of limestone and karst formations to find your way up to the summit from the Spineback trail.

 HEIKO’S TRAIL: The trail is in good shape.
 Water is scarce, pack accordingly.

 CABIN ROUTE AND LIZARD LAKE ROUTE: We currently have no information on these trails.
 Use at your own risk.
 Feel free to update us with any information you do have!